 Supervision to keep things on track

 Miller et al set out to offer a view on how the professional development of a therapist – and the oversight of their work – might work more effectively.
-Their view is summarised in the diagram, above.

-That view of professional development for therapists – as seen from a US perspective – can be integrated with a British view put forward by Val Wosket and Steve Page (there are many such models available so I am choosing the one I was trained in!):
+Miller’s view of professional development for therapists – as seen from a US perspective – can be integrated with a British view put forward by Val Wosket and Steve Page (there are many such models available so I am choosing the one I was trained in!):

 Both illustrations emphasise the following features: